project-fifo/vmwebadm/README.md

 On your SmartOS Server
 ----------------------
-The default behavior for the server is to listen to 0.0.0.0:80, you can change this with ./client.sh port and host
+The default behavior for the server is to listen to 127.0.0.1:80, you can change this with ./vmwebadm port and host

+* By default there is admin user called admin with the password admin
-* Add users as you want with: ./client.sh passwd <your user> <your pass>
+* Add users as you want with: ./vmwebadm passwd <your user> <your pass>

 Make it a service
 -----------------

-* run ./vmwebadm install
+* run ./vmwebadmd install

-you can disable the service with ./vmwebadm disable and enable it with ./vmwebadm enable
+you can disable the service with ./vmwebadmd disable and enable it with ./vmwebadmd enable

 The service is persistant over reboots!